tkngch/MCMC-for-Nested-Data/README.md

 This module is written so that MCMC can be applied to nested data, using a custom objective function.
 The module allows complete-, partial- and no-pooling of nested data.
-The partial-pooling method is often called hierarchical Bayes.
+The partial-pooling method is often called hierarchical Bayes or multilevel modelling.

 There exist several libraries to run MCMC (e.g., PyMC and Stan), but I could not find one which suits my needs.
 While hierarchical Bayes is doable with the